Goal 6: Clean Water and Sanitation

 Learn More

-For over a decade, The Land Institute and the University of Minnesota’s Forever Green Initiative have collaborated on a IWG breeding program that in 2019 led to the release of MN-Clearwater.
+For over a decade, The Land Institute and the UMN’s Forever Green Initiative have collaborated on a IWG breeding program that in 2019 led to the release of MN-Clearwater.
 From the offset, the team has worked with farmers as partners, sharing insights into grower needs and challenges and contributing essential production knowledge.
 They also coordinate with growers to support access to technical resources and markets, including launching the Forever Green EECO Implementation Program and the Perennial Promise Growers Cooperative, the first co-op for growers.

 Learn More